Miriam Shor: Early life

 Shor was born in Minneapolis, Minnesota.
 She has described herself as "half Jewish but not really religious" (her father was Jewish).
 She speaks fluent Italian.
-Her parents divorced when she was seven, and she moved back and forth between Turin, Italy (to live with her mother), and suburban Detroit (her father's residence).
-She later attended the University of Michigan, where she received her B.F.A. in drama.
+Her parents divorced when she was seven, and she moved back and forth between Turin, Italy (to live with her father) and suburban Detroit (her mother's residence).
+She later attended the University of Michigan, where she received her Bachelor of Fine Arts in drama.

 Career

 Shor moved to New York City and began appearing onstage, notably in Hedwig and the Angry Inch.
-In 2000 she starred in the short-lived ABC sitcom Then Came You.
-She accepted supporting roles in the Harold Ramis comedy remake Bedazzled (2000) and the 2001 cinematization of Hedwig and the Angry Inch, reprising her role of Yitzhak.
-During the 2001-2002 television season, she starred in the NBC short-lived comedy series Inside Schwartz, opposite Breckin Meyer and Maggie Lawson.
+In 2000, she starred in the short-lived sitcom Then Came You.
+She accepted supporting roles in the Harold Ramis comedy remake Bedazzled (2000) and Hedwig and the Angry Inch (2001), reprising her role of Yitzhak.
+During the 2001-2002 television season, she starred in the short-lived comedy series Inside Schwartz.
 Shor later starred in a few independent films and guest-starred on episodes of My Name Is Earl and The West Wing.
-In 2006, she made a cameo appearance in Shortbus, directed by her Hedwig and the Angry Inch co-star John Cameron Mitchell.
+In 2006, she made an appearance in Shortbus, directed by her Hedwig and the Angry Inch co-star John Cameron Mitchell.

-In 2006, Shor starred in the ABC television comedy series Big Day opposite Marla Sokoloff and Wendie Malick but the series was canceled after one season.
-In 2007, Shor lent a supporting role to Mary Stuart Masterson's directorial debut, the slice-of-life drama The Cake Eaters.
-The following year, she was cast in the 1970s-set primetime CBS drama series Swingtown as Janet Thompson.
+In 2006, Shor starred in the television comedy series Big Day, but the series was canceled after one season.
+In 2007, Shor had a supporting role to Mary Stuart Masterson's directorial debut, titled The Cake Eaters.
+The following year, she was cast in the 1970s-set primetime series Swingtown as Janet Thompson.
 The show was canceled due to mixed reception and low ratings.
-Shor had a recurring role on FX legal drama Damages as 'Carrie Parsons' and appeared on Law & Order: Criminal Intent, Bored to Death, and Royal Pains.
-In 2011 she played the role of 'Anna' on the HBO's miniseries adaptation of Mildred Pierce.
+Shor had a recurring role on Damages as Carrie Parsons and appeared on Law & Order: Criminal Intent, Bored to Death, and Royal Pains.
+In 2011, she played the role of Anna in miniseries Mildred Pierce.

 She appeared in 2012 Broadway Bares with Kyle Dean Massey.